-Point launches new challenger bank with rewards on debit card purchases – TechCrunch
+Point to launch new challenger bank with rewards on debit card purchases – TechCrunch

 As a user, you get many features you’d expect from a challenger bank.
 The debit card is tightly integrated with the app, which means that you can receive notifications every time you make a transaction and manage your card from the app.
 You don’t pay any foreign transaction fees for international transactions — the company uses Mastercard’s exchange rate for those transactions.

 In addition to your physical Point card, you can access a virtual card from the app.
-Point has partnered with Evolve Bank & Trust for the banking infrastructure, an FDIC-insured bank.
+Point has partnered with Radius Bank for the banking infrastructure, an FDIC-insured bank.

 When it comes to points, every transaction lets you earn points.
-For each $0.01 spent, you get one point.
 You get 2X points on groceries and dining and 5X points on subscriptions, such as Spotify and Netflix.
-It then works like a cash-back system; you can redeem points for dollars and they’ll appear on your checking account.
+It then works like a cash-back system; you can redeem points for dollars and they’ll appear on your checking account — each point is worth $0.01.

 The company uses Plaid to link your Point account with a third-party bank account.
 You can then move money from your existing account to your Point account and top up your account with payment apps, such as Venmo, Cash App and PayPal.

-Note: Update: An earlier version of this story mistakenly said that the new version was launching today.
-It will be live later this month.